WebizenAI/beaker-new-dev/README.md

     npm run burnthemall
     ```

-## Contributing

-Contributions are welcome!
-Please see CONTRIBUTING.md for details on how to get started.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+The beaker browser project and various related componetns were / are licensed under the MIT License.
+A license is yet to be created for this presently incomplete project.